ltratt/pizauth/README.md

 ## Example integrations

-One you have pizauth set up to receive tokens, you will need to set up your mail utilities to query pizauth when an authentication token is required.
+One you have pizauth set up to receive tokens, you will need to set up the software which needs access tokens.
 This section contains example configuration snippets to help you get up and running.

 In these examples, text in chevrons (like `<this>`) needs to be edited to match your individual setup.
 We also assume that `pizauth` is in `$PATH`, but if it